 The NCPA Dispatch Center is the main point of contact for PG&E on any public safety power shutoff (PSPS) notification affecting any of NCPA's or members' generation and member loads.
-NCPA does not have a defined service territory however the NCPA Dispatch Center's responsibility is to pass along relevant PG&E PSPS notification to affected members based on phone messages or emails received from PG&E through its Everbridge mass notification system.
+The NCPA Dispatch Center's responsibility is to provide relevant PG&E PSPS notification to affected members based on phone messages or emails received from PG&E through its Everbridge mass notification system.
 The NCPA Dispatch Center will also follow up on the Everbridge PSPS notifications with information on any planed power shutoff events based on PG&E's PSPS websites or direct PG&E communication where current and real-time information is available.